 Students are responsible for requesting note-taking accommodations from a DRC counselor.
-This request can occur during the initial intake or anytime thereafter during a drop-in or scheduled appointment.
+This request can occur during the initial intake/welcome appointment or anytime thereafter during a drop-in or scheduled appointment.
 The counselor will review disability documentation and engage in an interactive session with the student to determine if the accommodation can be approved.
 Once approved it is placed on the student’s AAP.

 Announcement Professor Can Make in Class to Assist with Obtaining Peer Note-taker

 A student in this class is in need of note-taking services.
 If you take clear and legible notes or use a laptop for note-taking please stay after class to meet with the student or myself to discuss the service.
 As a note-taker, you will receive a $50 Palomar College Bookstore gift card or a letter outlining your exemplary service from the Director of the DRC.
 It will be your responsibility to be in class regularly and provide a copy (electronic or hard copy) of your notes to the student or the instructor at the end of each class.
 The NCR paper or copy machine is located at the DRC office in the DSPS building on the San Marcos campus.

 Confidentiality is of utmost importance.
 Please refrain from mentioning the student’s name or in any way identifying the student when making the announcement to uphold confidentiality.